surveycto/timed-categories/README.md

 * Track time spent on the field with customizable units (seconds, deciseconds, centiseconds, and milliseconds) (optional).
 * Inform the respondent if they selected the wrong choice, and give them a chance to select the correct choice.
 * Prevent the respondent from moving forward until they select the correct choice.
-* Track if the correct choice was selected the first time, the time it took to select a choice initially, and the time it took to select the correct choice.
+* Track if the correct choice was selected the first time.
+* Track the time it took to select a choice initially (no matter if it was correct or not).
+* Track the time it took to select the correct choice.

 [Click here to learn more about version 2...](version_readmes/v2.md)